Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations

 The robot task involves verbalizing its observations of a scene through different forms of scene representation.
 We manually label each video with ground truth summary captions and object role captions to assess the capability of~\acp{vlm} in comparison to human judgment.
 For each event, we also manually provide segmentation masks for each object at their first and last appearances, enabling projection to capture their instance positions and incorporate them into the position history of their respective spatial nodes (refer to \secref{subsec:egg_implement} for implementation details of the spatial graph).
-The dataset comprises 80 questions with ground truth answers across four modalities\footnote{The full dataset, including the events and question-answer pairs, will be made publicly available after acceptance.}: \begin{itemize} \item \textit{text} (24 queries): Returns an answer in natural language. \Eg{} \textit{Describe the mug the person most frequently makes coffee with?} \item \textit{binary} (27): Returns True or False. \Eg{} \textit{Was the red ceramic mug ever used to make coffee?} \item \textit{node} (19): Returns a list of spatial nodes. \Eg{} \textit{Where can I get some coffee?} \item \textit{time} (10): Returns a time interval or time point. \Eg{} \textit{What is the earliest hour the person was seen working?} \end{itemize} To assess the accuracy of the generated responses, we employ~\ac{llm} semantic scores, where we employ a~\ac{llm} to judge each generated answer with a score from 0 to 1, for all modalities ($S^{all}$) and separately for \textit{text} and \textit{time} modality ($S^{text}$ and $S^{time}$)~\cite{liLLMsasJudgesComprehensiveSurvey2024}.
+The dataset comprises 80 questions with ground truth answers across four modalities, \textit{for instance}\footnote{The full dataset, including the events and question-answer pairs, will be made publicly available.}: \begin{itemize} \item \textit{text} (24 queries): Returns an answer in natural language. \Eg{} \textit{Which room was the phone last seen used in?} \item \textit{binary} (28): Returns True or False. \Eg{} \textit{Was the red ceramic mug ever used to make coffee?} \item \textit{node} (18): Returns a list of spatial nodes. \Eg{} \textit{The person left something on the office table at some point between 15:30:00 and 16:16:00.
+What was it?} \item \textit{time} (10): Returns a point in time. \Eg{} \textit{What is the earliest time the person was seen working?} \end{itemize} To assess the accuracy of the generated responses for the queries with \textit{text} modality we employ~\ac{llm} semantic scores, where we employ a~\ac{llm} to judge each generated answer with a score from 0 to 1.
 This evaluation method was chosen over manual evaluation to mitigate potential human biases in judgment and leverage the established capability of~\acp{llm} to provide evaluation scores that consider context accuracy and nuance~\cite{liLLMsasJudgesComprehensiveSurvey2024}.
-For the \textit{time} modality, we also employ semantic scoring to incorporate the contextual nuances of the query. \Eg{} if the query is \textit{"What is the earliest hour in a day that you see someone drinking coffee?"}, typical methods of calculating time differences may fail to provide the correct answer.
-This is because the correct response should identify the earliest hour, not just a timestamp closest to a predefined answer.
-Additionally, we provide quantifiable accuracy scores for \textit{node} ($A^{node}$) and \textit{binary} ($A^{binary}$) modalities.
+For the \textit{time} modality, we consider an answer to be correct if it lies within 2 minutes of the ground truth answer.
+Additionally, we provide quantifiable F1 scores for \textit{node} ($F1^{node}$) and \textit{binary} ($F1^{binary}$) modalities.